 Living smarter with fibromyalgia is about not only creating a stronger "foundation", but also treating the more specific symptoms that are unique to fibromyalgia.

 But not just a treatment for fibro, a "smarter" approach.
 Instead of continuing to de-condition, you will re-condition your body and mind using the techniques I include in my protocol.

 Only through consistency, can we achieve greater levels of mastery over our fibro symptoms and strengthen our core health against related illness, including the auto immune illnesses that many of us also live with.

-My "Living Smarter" approach is based on my experience of living with chronic migraine and MCS almost four decades, severe fibromyalgia for 25-years; my training and certification as an instructor in Body Ecology Diet, an advanced level Colon Hydrotherapy practitioner, and a Certified Personal Trainer; and the "Toolbox" I’ve developed (sometimes painfully) to deal with the symptoms of this complex disease.
+My "Living Smarter" approach is based on my experience of living with chronic migraine and MCS almost four decades, severe fibromyalgia for 25-years; my training and certification as an instructor in Body Ecology Diet, an advanced level Colon Hydrotherapy practitioner, and a Certified Personal Trainer; and the toolbox I’ve developed to deal with the symptoms of this complex disease.

 The protocol that I present here works for myself and others, even living with fibromyalgia and chronic pain since a very young age.
 Knowing that, I also consider that we are all in a different place; maybe you are new to fibro, maybe you are just sick and tired.